memgraph/docs/mage/applications/retail-application.md

 with their buyers.
 Sellers want to recommend each buyer something according to their taste.
 That can be done by finding similar buyers, recommending some trendy products from the same category that the user has bought, or finding similar products to the one the buyer has purchased.
-All that data is somehow connected and is best shown in a graph database.
-Using graph algorithms and machine learning, you can quickly implement a recommendation system that suits your needs.
+All that data is connected and is best shown in a graph database.
+Using **graph algorithms** and **machine learning**, you can quickly implement a **recommendation system** that suits your needs.

 ### Discovering communities

 By choosing the right audience, some brands can offer genuine value to the buyer and increase their revenue.
 The buyer sees that brand as a perfect fit for its needs and frequently buys its products.
-Therefore, communities discovery plays a vital role in purchase decisions.
+Therefore, **communities discovery** plays a vital role in purchase decisions.
 With graph databases and graph algorithms, the discovery of different communities of buyers has proven to be valuable and straightforward.

 ## Where to next?